mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 - I've started the process of transitioning TinyPilot's fulfillment to a third-party vendor.
 - TinyPilot customers are less sensitive to price than I expected.
-- I invested a lot of resources into a hardware trade-in for TinyPilot that I'm not sure paid off.
+- I invested a lot of resources into a trade-in for TinyPilot that I'm not sure paid off.

 ## Goal Grades